 Certified Home Health Aide Education Requirements and Career Info

 Working as a certified home health aide requires minimal formal education.
-Learn about the training, job duties and certification to see if this is the right career for you.
+Learn about the required training, job duties and certification to see if this is the right career for you.

 Certified home health aides provide basic medical and domestic care.
-This career may include local travel between clients, exposure to bodily fluids and physical assistance or heavy lifting.
-A high school diploma and hands-on training are the minimum requirements for pursuing a career in this field.
+This career may include local travel between clients, exposure to bodily fluids and providing physical assistance or heavy lifting.
+A high school diploma or equivalent and hands-on training are the minimum requirements for pursuing a career in this field.
 Certification qualifications vary by state.

 |Required Education||High school diploma|